trans/march5/DESIGN-II.md

     Sorted by `name` for determinism.
   - `interface` is this namespace’s own Interface CID (hash of its exports).

+When capturing exports from tooling, pass them as `symbolName=<wordCID>` pairs so the canonical array can be emitted deterministically while retaining the word linkage.

 The canonical namespace CBOR **excludes**:
   - lexical `use` aliases,
   - human-readable namespace name,